 AEG’s comprehensive approach to developing baseline and potential studies delivers objective, thorough and actionable market insight by sector, segment, end-use, and technology.
 We use these results to develop targeted recommendations and to inform our clients’ program design.

-An essential component of any DSM Plan is the assessment of the magnitude of energy savings available in a given service territory.
-This determination is generally performed by conducting an energy efficiency potential study.
+An essential component of any DSM Plan is the assessment of the magnitude of energy savings or demand reduction available in a given service territory.
+This determination is generally performed by conducting energy efficiency baseline and potential studies.
 Program design and budget allocation decisions are based on the results of such studies.
-It is therefore critical to understand the elements of a comprehensive energy efficiency potential study.

-Since these savings assessments must be realistic, a baseline of energy-usage by fuel type, market sector and end-use must first be derived.
 AEG is experienced in developing baselines using both primary data collection techniques and secondary sources.
 Primary research includes customer surveys where a combination of techniques is deployed to capture data at the end-use level from customer premises.
 These techniques include customer surveys (mail, telephone, on-line) and actual in-field audits of customer facilities.
 The use of data from secondary sources is also common practice.
-AEG has developed secondary data using published data from other studies and from governmental (e.g., Department of Energy) web sites.
+We have developed secondary data using published data from other studies and from governmental (e.g., Department of Energy) web sites.